mjajod2/vu-software-containerization/README.md

   `kubectl get pods`

+* Scaling the stateless application:

+  `kubectl scale --replicas=3 deployment web-frontend-deployment`: Scales the web-frontend from 1 to 3 replicas.

+  `kubectl get pods`: To check the scaling results

 * Pre-requisites configuration:

-  `kubectl describe ingress managed-cert`: Shows the load balancer used

   `kubectl get storageclass`: Shows the storage class (Can also be seen using `kubectl get pv`).

-  `kubectl describe managedcertificates managed-cert`: Shows the certificate.

-* Scaling the stateless application:

-  `kubectl scale --replicas=3 deployment web-frontend`: Scales the web-frontend from 1 to 3 replicas.

-* Show the certificates

-  `kubectl get issuers -n sandbox -o wide`

 * Deployment Rollout:

   For deployment rollout:

-  `kubectl edit deployment/web-frontend`:
+  `kubectl edit deployment/web-frontend-deployment`:

-   Update `image: 14` to 15.
+   Update `terminationGracePeriodSeconds` to 60.

   The output is similar to `deployment.apps/web-frontend edited`.

   To see the rollout status:

-  `kubectl rollout status deployment/web-frontend`
+  `kubectl rollout status deployment/web-frontend-deployment`

   The deployment rollout can be checked by seeing the new pods created using: `kubectl get pods`

-  cd canary
+  `cd canary`

+  Delete the web deployment
+  `kubectl delete deployment web-frontend-deployment`

   `kubectl apply -f web-d1.yaml`